LD4P/bf-workshop-2019/lde-edit-rdf/react.md

 Most of the [React][REACT] components in Sinopia are pure functions that either generate HTML elements, css classes, and behavior or provide a collection-level container for other React components.
-For example the `InputValue` component, pictured below
+For example the `InputValue` component, pictured below is an example of a **literal** component that is **mandatory**, not **repeatable**, and has a default value:

 ![Barcode InputValue](../img/InputValue.png)

 The source code for this component is available at [https://github.com/LD4P/sinopia_editor/blob/master/src/components/editor/property/InputValue.jsx](https://github.com/LD4P/sinopia_editor/blob/master/src/components/editor/property/InputValue.jsx)

-In this code snippet from that file, shows the `InputValue` component being defined as a `const` type variable with an important data structure `props` that are properties of the component.
-The next two lines set two constants, `isLiteral` and `label` that are themselves one-line functions that return conditional values when called by the component.
+In this code snippet from that Javascript module, the `InputValue` component is defined as a `const` type variable with an important data structure `props` that are properties of the component.
+The next two lines set two constants, `isLiteral` and `label` that are themselves one-line functions that return conditional values when the component is rendered in the client web browser.
 Similarly, the `const handleEditClick` wraps two function calls that change the language and remove an item.

 <pre class="prettyprint lang-js" style="font-size: 1.25em;">